Melissamij/nomade-dreamer-blog/_drafts/winter-swimming.md

 ##### WHAT IS WINTER SWIMMING?

-Called: cold dip, ice bath, cold water swimming… so many version.
-But the main idea is to challenge your body and mind to go swim in cold waters.
+Called: cold dip, ice bath, winter swimming… .
+The main idea is to challenge your body and mind to go swim in cold waters.

 I discovered that when I moved in Copenhagen, DK.

 ##### **WHERE DOES IT COMES FROM?**

-Has been part of the culture in the nordics for ages now, mostly in Finland, but it has gained a lot of popularity in Scandinavia and around the world.
+It has been part of the culture in the nordics for ages now, mostly in Finland, but it has gained a lot of popularity in Scandinavia and around the world.

-In Copenhagen it started in the end of the 19th century, when the first establishment opened( Helgoland Badeanstalt).
+In Copenhagen it started in the end of the 19th century, when the first establishment opened ( Helgoland Badeanstalt).

 ##### How cold the water should be?